garrandall/popular-music-data/tracks/eye-of-the-zombie-john-fogerty.md

 Oh!
 Sneakin' through the long grass on leopard feet silently, A beast already dead comes to join the dance on the zombie.
-Ooh!
-Time has come again - again the moment of truth;
+Oh Time has come again - again the moment of truth;
 The terror is at hand, and there's nothin' you can do.

 Oh!
 Hoo!
-Aaa-aah!
+Ah!
 Hoo!
-Aaa-aaa-aaaah!
+Ah!

 From out of nowhere he's there, flashing hideous teeth, Panic in the crowd, helter-skelter, we're brought to our knees.
 Back to the darkness, back on the mountain he stands, You can't fight a shadow, you can't kill a dead man.